s0/BitLantern/README.md

   * The output of a build may be multiple different files, each of which need to be distributed separately, and therefore signed separately.
 A good label for each of these may be the filenames.
-  * A project may be used accross many different linux distributions and package repositories, and each of these distributions will require distributing the packages in a different manner (`.deb`, `.tar.gz`, ...), so therefore each will require separate signatures and appropriate labels.
+  * A project may be used across many different linux distributions and package repositories, and each of these distributions will require distributing the packages in a different manner (`.deb`, `.tar.gz`, ...), so therefore each will require separate signatures and appropriate labels.